nesdoug/M1TE2/Readme.txt

 3.0 - basic undo function (press Z)
       16x16 tilesize option
 3.1 - minor changes and bug fixes for 16x16 mode
+3.2 - 16x16 tile functions work in 16x16...
+      such as flip, rotate, delete, fill, copy
+      (fails if you highlight the right most or the bottom most tile in a set)
+    - tile editor can view a full 16x16 tile
+    - 16x16 grid also highlights the tileset

 Note, the RLE is a special compression format that I wrote,